 MSN, DrPH ( c ), PMHCNS-BC

-Theresa Fay-Hillier is an Assistant Clinical Professor in the College of Nursing and Health Professions.
-She received her Master's Degree in Psychiatric Mental Health Nursing from the University of Pennsylvania and a Bachelor of Science in Nursing from Holy Family University.
-She is a board certified Clinical Nurse Specialist in Psychiatric and Mental Health Nursing by the American Nurses Credentialing Center and is certified in completing Danger Assessments with victims of intimate partner violence (IPV).
-Ms. Fay-Hillier has an interest in working with the chronically mentally ill as well as people who are victims of abuse.
+Theresa Fay-Hillier, MSN is an associate clinical professor in the College of Nursing and Health Professions.
+She received her Master's of Science in Psychiatric Mental Health Nursing from the University of Pennsylvania and a Bachelor of Science in Nursing from Holy Family University.
+She is a board certified clinical nurse specialist in psychiatric and mental health nursing by the American Nurses Credentialing Center and is certified in completing danger assessments with victims of intimate partner violence (IPV).
+Fay-Hillier has an interest in working with the chronically mentally ill as well as people who are victims of abuse.
 Her experience in her areas of interest have been numerous and in a variety of community settings.
 She was a co-leader of a homicide bereavement group for families at the City of Philadelphia Office of the Medical Examiner.
-Ms. Fay-Hillier was also a co-owner of a nurse owned business providing critical incident stress debriefing services to employees who worked in both health care agencies and general business facilities.
-After the 911 tragedy, Ms. Fay-Hillier was involved with debriefing employees who worked in or around the New York City area.
+Fay-Hillier was also a co-owner of a nurse owned business providing critical incident stress debriefing services to employees who worked in both health care agencies and general business facilities.
+After the 911 tragedy, Fay-Hillier was involved with debriefing employees who worked in or around the New York City area.
 She was also responsible for supervising other clinicians who performed debriefments in both New York City and the Washington D.C. areas as a result of the 911 tragedy.
-She has presented at both national and international conferences on issues related to Intimate Partner Violence and has also co-authored several peer reviewed articles and is co-editor of a textbook on Child Maltreatment (a 2015 publication).
+She has presented at both national and international conferences on issues related to IPV and has also co-authored several peer reviewed articles and is co-editor of a textbook on Child Maltreatment (a 2015 publication).

 Specialization:Psychiatric Mental Health Clinical Nurse Specialist.